 Need a quote to install a water heater?
 Call Michael & Son.

 Our plumbers will answer any questions you have about water heaters and go over the best tankless options for your family.
-Then, you’ll get a free no-obligation quote to install a new water heater.
+Then, you’ll get a no-obligation quote to install a new water heater.

 What is a tankless water heater?